rsmorfe/POS-System/README.md

 # POS-System
-A POS System (for touch screens type of POS) with Inventory Management
+A POS System (for touch screen type of POS) with Inventory Management